-The Minister for Disabled People
+The Minister of State for Disabled People

-About the Minister for Disabled People
+About the Minister of State for Disabled People

 ODI leads the massive programme of activity which is taking place right across government to tackle the inequalities between disabled and non-disabled people, all of which is underpinned by progress on implementing the UN Convention on the Rights of Disabled People.